daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 #### 1. **Environment Consistency**

-One of the most significant advantages of using Dev Containers is the consistency they provide across different machines.
+One of the most significant advantages of using Dev Containers is their consistency across different machines.
 Since the environment is defined within a container, every developer working on the project operates in the same environment, regardless of their host system.
 This eliminates the classic "works on my machine" problem, ensuring that the code behaves the same way in development, testing, and production.
-For more on environment consistency refer to this article [on standardized developement environment](https://www.daytona.io/definitions/s/standardized-development-environment-sde).
+For more on environment consistency refer to this article [on standardized development environment](https://www.daytona.io/definitions/s/standardized-development-environment-sde).

 #### 2. **Streamlined Onboarding**

 Setting up a traditional development environment can be a time-consuming process, especially for complex projects with many dependencies.
 Dev Containers simplify onboarding by providing a pre-configured environment.
 New developers can get started quickly by pulling the container image and launching it with a few commands.
 This efficiency reduces the time spent on setup and allows developers to focus on writing code.
-Refer to this article to know about the benefits and key components of [onboarding](https://www.daytona.io/definitions/o/onboarding)
+Refer to this article to learn about the benefits and key components of [onboarding](https://www.daytona.io/definitions/o/onboarding)

 #### 3. **Host System Cleanliness**